 What is the appropriate terminology used in transgender medicine?

-Most of us are evolving to use the term transgender as an adjective that describes the entire range of individuals with gender identity different from their body parts.
-For example: transgender men and transgender women.
+Most of us are evolving to use the term trans* as an adjective that describes the entire range of transgender individuals who have a gender identity different from the sex assigned at birth based on sexual organs.
+For example: trans* men and trans* women.

-The older term, gender identity disorder (GID), refers to a psychiatric diagnosis given when an individual exhibits strong and persistent cross-gender identification, including significant distress with their own biological gender.
-The emotional components, distress and conflict are now referred to as gender dysphoria —the replacement term.
+The term, gender dysphoria, refers to a psychiatric diagnosis given when an individual exhibits strong and persistent cross-gender identification, including significant distress with their own biological gender.
+The emotional components, distress, and conflict are now referred to as gender dysphoria —the replacement term.

 Transsexual is the adjective for someone who has “completed the process,” including surgery (eg, transsexual man) but the term is losing favor because there is no clear definition of what “completing the process” means.
 People choose multiple variations of hormones and strategies.